open-telemetry/opentelemetry-specification/specification/resource/semantic_conventions/README.md

 ## Version attributes

-Version attributes, such as `service.version` and `library.version` are values of type `string`.
+Version attributes, such as `service.version`, are values of type `string`.
 They are the exact version used to identify an artifact.
 This may be a semantic version, e.g., `1.2.3`, git hash, e.g., `8ae73a`, or an arbitrary version string, e.g., `0.1.2.20210101`, whatever was used when building the artifact.